-LEVEL Assumes a dialect or accent intelligible to STRUCTURE Relevant grammatical structures and sentence patterns are determined by language functions appropriate to the task FLUENCY COMPREHENSION INTERACTIONS Expert (Level 6) rhythm, and intonation, though possibly influenced by the first language or complex grammatical structures and sentence patterns are consistently well controlled. accuracy are sufficient to communicate effectively on a wide variety of familiar and unfamiliar topics.
-Vocabulary is idiomatic, nuanced and sensitive to register.
-Able to speak at length with a natural, effortless flow.
-Varies speech flow for stylistic effect, for example to emphasise a point.
-Uses appropriate discourse markers and connectors spontaneously. consistently accurate in nearly all contexts and includes comprehension of Interacts with ease in nearly all situations.
+LEVEL Assumes a dialect or accent intelligible to the aeronautical community STRUCTURE Relevant grammatical structures and sentence patterns are determined by language functions appropriate to the task FLUENCY COMPREHENSION INTERACTIONS Expert (Level 6) rhythm, and intonation, though possibly influenced by the first language or consistently well controlled. accuracy are sufficient to communicate effectively on a wide variety of familiar and unfamiliar topics. effortless flow.
+Varies speech flow for stylistic effect, for example to emphasise consistently accurate in nearly all contexts and includes comprehension of linguistic and cultural subtleties.
+Interacts with ease in nearly all situations.
 Is sensitive to verbal and non-verbal cues, and responds to them appropriately.
-Extended (Level 5) rhythm, and intonation, though structures and sentence patterns are consistently well controlled. accuracy are sufficient to communicate effectively on common, concrete, Able to speak at length with relative ease on familiar topics, but may not vary speech flow as a stylistic device. accurate on common, concrete, and work- related topics and mostly accurate when the speaker is Responses are immediate, appropriate, and informative.
+Extended (Level 5) rhythm, and intonation, though influenced by the first Basic grammatical structures and sentence patterns are consistently well controlled.
+Vocabulary range and accuracy are sufficient to communicate effectively on common, concrete, and work-related topics. familiar topics, but may not vary speech flow as a stylistic device. accurate on common, concrete, and work- related topics and mostly accurate when the speaker is Responses are immediate, appropriate, and informative.
 Manages the speaker or listener relationship effectively.